panda3d/panda3d-docs/programming/navigation/set-actor-parameters.rst

       float climb = builder.get_actor_climb();

 Apart from setting actor's parameters, we can also decide on the partition type for navigation mesh.
-The default partition type is 'watershed' but can be set to 'monotone' or 'layer' as:
+The default partition type is 'watershed' but can be set to 'monotone' or 'layer'.
+The input arguments are of 'enum' type, so can be accessed by integers as well, 0 for watershed, 1 for monotone and 2 for layer.

 .. only:: python

    .. code-block:: python

-      builder.set_partition_type('monotone')
+      builder.set_partition_type(1)

 .. only:: cpp

    .. code-block:: cpp

-      builder.set_partition_type('monotone');
+      builder.set_partition_type(1);

 Reset Parameters: